MikeWooster/energy-costs/README.md

 # Energy Costs

-Service to calculate a users best energy provider.
+Service to demonstrate ECS with Fargate.

 # Application